vobine/Coursera-R-Programming/Notes.md

     * Lists, created by l <- list(), are vectors with mixed types.
 Printed representation is like a vector but with indices in doubled brackets.

+	* Factors: categorical data, represented as a vector of integers, in which each integer value has a label.
+Built with function *factor*, which takes an optional "levels" named parameter to specify the full set of level values and their order.
+Default order is alphabetical.

+	* Missing values: NA, NaN.
+NaN is a proper subset of NA.
+Test with is.na and is.nan.

+	* Data Frames for tabular data.
+List of columns: all columns have same length, each column has a single type; but column types are independent.
+Create with data.frame().

+	* Objects can have names, set/read with names().
+List names are a special case(?): lll = list(a=1, b=42, c=127)
+	  lll$a

+	  Also: dimnames()

+	* Subsetting: single-brack extracts objects of same class as original; double-brack extracts elements of list or data frame.
+Dollar sign works as double-brack for named elements.
+	  Single-brack indices can be numeric or logical, atomic or aggregate.
+	  Beware of dimensionality in matrix subsets!